mikilao/mikilao/README.md

 - 👋 Hi, I’m @mikilao
 - 👀 I’m interested in Web development and eCommerce
-- 🌱 I’m currently learning AngularJS, ReactJS and Ruby
+- 🌱 I’m currently learning Python, ReactJS and Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Non Profits
 - 📫 How to reach me systemley@gmail.com

 <!---